How To Open a Massage Therapy Business in 9 Steps

 If you haven't already completed the required coursework at an accredited school, you'll need to look into massage therapy education.
 Typically, you'll be required to complete your training at a massage school, and then you can work on certification.

 Most states have regulations regarding the certification and licensure of massage therapists.
-You have to meet the requirements to work as a certified massage therapist.
+You must meet the requirements to work as a certified massage therapist.
 Certification can come through the National Certification Board for Therapeutic Massage and Bodywork.

 Massage Industry

-If you're not already working in the massage industry, it could be a good idea to conduct some market research.
-Familiarize yourself with your competitors, find out what massage business owners are charging for their services, and learn how profitable the massage business is in your area.
+If you're not already working in the massage industry, conducting market research could be a good idea.
+Familiarize yourself with your competitors, find out what massage business owners charge for their services, and learn how profitable the massage business is in your area.

 What should you include in your business plan?
 Several items are commonly addressed in business plans, including: